Ph-IRES/workshop_data-analysis/tutorial_github_branching/README.md

 ## 1. Branch: You start by creating a new branch in the repository.

+Branching is like having multiple versions of your project where you can try out new ideas without affecting the `main` version.

+Imagine your project is a tree.
+The main part of your project is the trunk, called the main branch.
+When you want to add new features or make changes without disturbing the main project, you can create a branch.
+This branch is like a new limb growing from the trunk where you can work independently.

 Branching creates a new line of development within the same repository.
 Branches are part of the original repository and are used to work on different features or versions of the project in parallel.
 It's a way to isolate development without affecting the main or other branches, typically used for developing features, fixing bugs, or experimenting.

+The default branch name in Git is `main`.
+Think of the `main` branch as the definitive branch where the source code of HEAD always reflects a production-ready state.

 ![](branch_new.png)